decred/dcrd/internal/mempool/README.md

 proceed.
 Typically, this will involve things such as relaying the transactions to other peers on the network and notifying the mining process that new transactions are available.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing the ability create an in-memory pool of Decred transactions that are not only valid by consensus rules, but also adhere to a configurable policy

 ## Feature Overview